gurditsingh/hydeout/_posts/test.md

 ### Repartitioning
 In spark we have partition types called input, output and shuffle.
 The input and output partition size are controlled by the partition size of the input data but the shuffle partition is based on the count so naturally and unfortunately we have to do little math to figure out.

-**1) Input Partition Sizing** For input partition spark generally do a great job of taking care of these input partitions(Spark Defaults input partition size is 128MB) but sometimes it doesn't work properly and there's a lot of reasons.
+**1) Input Partition Sizing :** For input partition spark generally do a great job of taking care of these input partitions(Spark Defaults input partition size is 128MB) but sometimes it doesn't work properly and there's a lot of reasons.

  **Increase Parallelism** Sometimes we need to increase the parallelism of the job. for example let's say I have a big cluster having 100 CPU cores. but I only have 100 megabytes of data for processing.
 In spark we have 128 megabytes input partition size which will wind up to generate only two partitions.
 The spark will take only two cores out of 100 cores.